Check other networks

 AT&T 5G phones

-Like T-Mobile, the only 5G phone AT&T has so far announced is the Samsung Galaxy S10 5G.
-There's also a slight catch, since it remains only available to business customers for now as well as 5G developers through the AT&T Developer Program.
+As we mentioned, the only 5G phone AT&T has so far announced is the Samsung Galaxy S10 5G.
+There's also a slight catch, since it remains only available to business customers for now as well as developers through the AT&T Developer Program.

 Samsung Galaxy S10 5G